 GeoPlanner allows you to import a single feature by clicking on it to display a pop-up dialog.
 The pop-up dialog in GeoPlanner includes an Import option for feature layers.
 Use this tool to import a single feature into a scenario layer or study area by completing these steps:

 - In the Explore or Evaluate segments, click on a feature that you want to import into a scenario or study area.

 - Scroll to the bottom of the pop-up window and click Import.

-- In the Import dialog, click the Layer drop down and select StudyArea to import the feature as a study area in the current project.
+- Click the Layer drop-down arrow and choose StudyArea to import the feature as a study area in the active project and name it.
 To import the feature into a scenario design layer, click the name of the scenario.

 - Click Import.